Get Next-Level 9.1.4 spatial audio with the Sonos Arc Ultra Soundbar

 The best smart speakers for 2024

 There’s never been a better time to get a smart speaker, especially if you’re a music fan.
 When voice assistants first started infiltrating these devices, hands-free controls were really the star of the show.
-Even now, one of the most common ways that people interact with Siri, Alexa and the Google Assistant is through a smart speaker.
-But now you have dozens of options to choose from, and most of the sound much better than the first smart speakers did.
+Even now, one of the most common ways that people interact with Siri, Alexa and Google Assistant is through a smart home speaker.
+But now you have dozens of options to choose from, and most of them sound much better than the first smart home products did.
 Sonos recently entered the game with its own voice assistant on its stellar-sounding speakers, and even lower-end models like the Echo Dot and Nest Mini have better audio quality than their first iterations did.
 If you're struggling to pick the best smart speaker for your needs, we at Engadget can help.
 We've outlined our top picks below, plus all of the things you should consider before buying a smart speaker today.

 The first thing most people should do is decide what voice assistant they want to use.
 Google Assistant and Amazon's Alexa are both well-supported options that are continually evolving, with new features added at a steady clip.
-A few years ago, Alexa worked with more smart home devices, but at this point, basically any smart device worth buying works with both.
+A few years ago, Alexa worked with more smart home products, but at this point, basically any smart device worth buying works with both.

 There are downsides to having a smart home device that’s always listening for a wake word, as giving more personal information to Amazon, Apple and Google can be a questionable decision.
 That said, all these companies have made it easier to manage how your data is used — you can opt out of humans reviewing some of your voice queries, and it's also less complicated to manage and erase your history with various digital assistants, too.